Durham Cohort Fellows

 Amber Somone Haigler earned a Bachelor of Science in Chemistry, Secondary Education at Appalachian State University as a NC Teaching Fellow.
 One of her most profound memories from Appalachian State is receiving the opportunity to study abroad in Buenos Aires, Argentina to complete her minor in Spanish.
 She began her teaching career at Mallard Creek High in the Charlotte-Mecklenburg School District where she served as the Chemistry PLC Lead, a member of the Instructional Excellence Leadership Team, the Personalized Learning Design Team and the Climate and Culture Team.
 Her Chemistry PLC team was recently recognized for having the highest growth for the Chemistry NCFE in the district.
 She will complete her Principal Residency at Shepard Magnet Middle School during the 2021-2022 school year.
 Amber can be reached at email@example.com..

 Alexis Magill earned her undergraduate degree in Elementary Education (K-6) from Appalachian State University.
 She taught fourth and fifth grades in Alamance County where she was recognized as Teacher of the Year for Highland Elementary School during the 2014-2015 school year.
 While teaching, she also earned a Master of Education specializing in Gifted Education from Liberty University.
 Alexis developed and implemented district wide unit plans, has served on School Improvement Teams, and is a member of the Superintendent’s Teacher Advisory Council for Durham Public Schools.
-She currently serves as the Academically and Intelligently Gifted Specialist and State Testing Coordinator for C.C.
-Spaulding Elementary in Durham.
-She will complete her Principal Residency at Sandy Ridge Elementary School during the 2021-2022 school year.
-Alexis can be reached at email@example.com.
+As of January 3rd, Alexis will complete her Principal Residency at Highland Elementary School in Burlington during the 2021-2022 school year, while simultaneously serving as a full time Assistant Principal there.
+Prior to this, her residency was completed at Sandy Ridge Elementary School.
+Alexis can be reached at firstname.lastname@example.org.

 Crystal Cahill earned a Bachelor of Science degree in Elementary Education from NC State University.
 She received a Master of Education in Curriculum and Instruction from the University of Florida in 2017.
 She taught at Glenn Elementary in Durham, NC from 2012 to 2018 where she was named Teacher of the Year in 2018 and was named a top five Finalist for District Teacher of Year.
 Crystal also served as grade level team leader for two years.
 She served on SIT, AIG, PBIS, and Wellness committees during her six years there as well.
 Crystal currently works at CC Spaulding Elementary in Durham as a Literacy Coach.
 In this role she supports K-5 teachers in instructional delivery, provides professional development, and implements coaching cycles as needed.
-Crystal also currently serves as the Head Volleyball Coach at Shepard Middle School in Durham.
-She will complete her Principal Residency at Githens Middle School during the 2021-2022 school year.
-Crystal can be reached at firstname.lastname@example.org.
+She also currently serves as the Head Volleyball Coach at Shepard Middle School in Durham.
+Crystal started her Principal Residency at Githens Middle School.
+While serving, she was hired there as an Assistant Principal in February 2022.
+Crystal can be reached at email@example.com.

 Rob Weldon earned his undergraduate degree in Anthropology with a minor in Social and Economic Justice from the University of North Carolina in Chapel Hill as well as a master’s degree in International Education Administration and Policy Analysis from Stanford University.
 He has worked with a wide variety of educational entities in the U.S. and abroad, including teaching at outdoor education centers in rural Bolivia.
 Rob piloted a successful coaching model for a New York City non-profit supporting middle school teachers around blended learning.
 He has taught Spanish and fifth grade science at Sandy Ridge Elementary School, where he was Support Staff of the Year in 2017.
 Rob is currently the Teaching and Learning Coach at Lucas Middle School in Durham, NC.
 He will complete his Principal Residency at Lakewood Elementary School during the 2021-2022 school year.
 Rob can be reached at firstname.lastname@example.org.